LebzaM/Ecommerce-Website/README.md

 The website also encoporates the use of CDN to make it more interactive.
 Material Icons is used for all the icons on the webpage.

+Most of the javascript used is embedded with script tags.